 Can only needy kids attend C of O?

 The mission of the college is to serve academically-able students from the Ozarks region who demonstrate financial need.
 The college requires that 90% of the students demonstrate financial need.
 Each year this requirement is waived for ten-percent of the entering students.
 It is more difficult, however, for non-need students to be admitted.

 What do work hours pay for?

 Students work 15 hours per week, and two 40-hour work-weeks during the academic year.
-These hours are applied to the Cost of Education which is $19,500 annually for the 2021-22 academic year.
-These work hours account for $6,244 of the cost of education, with state and federal grants (if students qualify), and a scholarship from the College covering the remainder.
+These hours are applied to the Tuition Assurance which is $19,500 annually for the 2021-22 academic year.
+These work hours account for $6,244 of the Tuition Assurance, with state and federal grants (if students qualify), and a scholarship from the College covering the remainder.
 If students participate in the summer work program, these hours are applied toward room and board charges for the upcoming academic year.
 Students work one of two options: Twelve weeks at 40-hours per week, or six weeks at 40 hours per week.
 Under the first option, room and board is covered for the entire upcoming academic year, and under the second option only one semester is covered.
 Information about the Summer Work Education Scholarship is available on the C of O scholarships page, and information about the work program in general and summer work is available at work education.

 How do you determine financial need?